Table of Contents

 - Implement, monitor, and evaluate compliance to this Policy in their business unit

 - Ensure employees are responding to requests for accommodation in a timely manner

 - Ensure all complaints, or identified risks about accessibility, are dealt with in a timely manner

 Human resources accountabilities

-- Identify, develop, and deliver required training on policy
+- Identify, develop, and deliver required training on this Policy

-- Review the policy and procedures related to accessibility on an annual basis
+- Review this Policy and procedures related to accessibility on an annual basis

 - Monitor developments of the accessibility standards and communicate these developments to the business

 - Support the implementation of accessibility standards in the workplace